Marv Pontkalleg: Celtic Fingerstyle Guitar Arrangement in Tab, Notation and Audio

 This song, which is a lament, comes from a collection of traditional pieces of the same name.
 The lyrics to the song are in the Breton language.
 It's about the death (marv) of the Marquis of Pontcallec, who was executed in 1720 for conspiring against France to secure the independence of Brittany.

-Here are some more of my hubs that may help you with playing fingerstyle guitar more fluently.
+Here are some more of my articles that may help you with reading tab or notation for guitar more fluently.

 Learn how to read timing and durations in guitar tab.
-It's tab's biggest weakness but modern tab borrows signs from standard notation so that durations and timings can be known without actually hearing a song first.
+The lack of timing and duration information in basic tab sheets is tab's biggest weakness, but modern tab borrows signs from standard notation so that durations and timings can be known without actually hearing a song first.

 Learn how to read standard music notation.
 Standard, or staff, notation conveys more information than tab and is worth learning.